-Dependent on which kind of 1:1 service your child or young person chooses, and how they access OTR, they will be offered between 6 and 8 sessions (Pro Real, our computer-based support offer, for instance often offers up to 8 sessions).
-During the first session, your child or young person will be informed about our attendance policy and given more general information such as how long each session will be, what happens if the practitioner is sick or on holiday, how to get in the building etc. Practitioners will share that the sessions are confidential and that the child or young person can choose who they want us to share information with (such as a trusted adult) and what information we share, if we ever need to.
-The sessions are also client led which means it is their choice as to what information they share with the practitioner and what they want to work on as a goal for therapy.
+Your child or young person will be offered 6 or 7 sessions, depending on how they accessed the service.
+During the first session, your child or young person will informed about our attendance policy and given more general information such as how long each session will be, what happens if the practitioner is sick or on holiday, how to get in the building etc. Practitioners will share that the sessions are confidential and that the child or young person can choose who they want us to share information with (such as a trusted adult) and what information we share, if we ever need too.
+The sessions are also client led with means it is their choice as to what information they share with the practitioner and what they want to work on as a goal for therapy.

-At the end of the sessions, the young person will be informed about other services at OTR they can access and how to do this; similarly we might point to other organisations who can help.
-Your child or young person may also be informed about a specific service that may best meet their needs and therefore a direct referral may be discussed.
+At the end of the sessions, the child or young person will be informed about other services at OTR they can access and how to do this.
+Your child or young person may also be informed about a specific service that may best meet their needs and therefore a referral may be discussed.